You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [14:49]

-But these were very famous bridges, and they happened to be where there were famous Zen masters. and our famous Buddhists' teachers.
-So there's a kind of pun on the bridge of Joshu, because Joshu was a famous bridge in the town of...
-Joshu was a famous teacher called the bridge.
+But these were very famous bridges, and they happened to be where there were famous Zen masters. and are famous Buddhist teachers.
+And so there's a kind of pun on the Bridge of Joshu, because Joshu was a famous bridge in the town of...
+Joshu was a famous teacher called the Bridge.
 And there was a very famous bridge in Joshu, the town of Joshu, which is also a very famous bridge.
 So there's a case, you know, in the Blue Cliff record about Joshu's bridge.
 And one day a monk came to Joshu and he said, I came to see the famous bridge at Joshu, but all I see is some stepping stones.

 [15:58]

-The bridges, you know, were not necessarily made like we see bridges today, but were made of big stones that were put in the river.
+The bridges were not necessarily made like we see bridges today, but were made of big stones that were put in the river.
 He said, all I see is some stepping stones.
 He's putting down Joshu, actually.
 And Joshu says, you see the stones, but you don't see the bridge.
-And so the monk takes Joshu's line and bites, and he says, what is the bridge?
+And so the monk takes Joshu's line and bites.
+And he says, what is the bridge?
 He says, Joshu says, donkeys cross and horses cross.
 It lets donkeys cross and it lets horses cross.
 This is a very famous answer of Joshu.

 [17:04]

 Joshu is very plain.
-And one of the things that we appreciate about Joshu is very plain kind of answers, very plain kind of practice and plain way of dealing with people.
+And one of the things that we appreciate about Joshu very plain kind of answers, very plain kind of practice, and plain way of dealing with people.
 Different teachers have different methods or different ways of handling students, dealing with students.
-And sometimes, you know, Rinzai is very famous for his shouting.
+But, and sometimes, you know, Rinzai is very famous for his shouting.
 And Tokusan is very famous for his big stick.
 And these are very spectacular means of dealing with the situation.
 But Joshu just uses his mouth.
 Joshu is famous for just using his mouth in a very plain way.

 [18:07]

-And this is very much appreciated by everybody. that without having to resort to anything special, he can just say what he means in a very ordinary manner.
+And this is very much appreciated by everybody, that without having to resort to anything special, he can just say what he means in a very ordinary manner.
 Suzuki Roshi, I think, admired him a lot and was very much like him in that just his usual way of speaking was his way of teaching.
 And so people don't recognize that so readily.
-I think when we go to find a teacher, or we expect something very dazzling or spectacular or unusual, but the sign of the very best teachers is just maybe you don't recognize them at all.
-Very plain. and very unspectacular.
+I think when we go to find a teacher or we expect something very dazzling or spectacular, unusual, But the sign of the very best teachers is just maybe you don't recognize them at all.
+Very plain and very unspectacular.

 [19:11]

 There's also the famous story of Tokusan and Ryutan.
-Ryutan became Tokusan's teacher, but Tokusan is famous for his big stick, actually, which he used a lot.
-He was at one time a scholar and he was a very adept scholar.
-He was famous for his understanding of the Diamond Sutra and he even wrote a commentary on the Diamond Sutra. he got very angry because he heard that there were these Zen people who were dominating the Buddhist field at the time.
+Ryutan became Tokusan's teacher.
+But Tokusan is famous for his big stick, actually, which he used a lot.
+But he was, at one time, a scholar.
+And he was very adept scholar.
+And he was famous for his understanding of the Diamond Sutra.
+And he even wrote a commentary on the Diamond Sutra.
+He got very angry because he heard that there were these Zen people who were dominating the Buddhist field at the time.

 And he was going to go and teach them a lesson.
-So when Tokusan, he set out with sutras on his shoulder in a bag.
-And he came to this place where there was a woman, a very famous woman selling, she had a little tea shop.
+So when Tokusan, he set out with his sutras on his shoulder in a bag.
+And he came to this place where there was a woman, a very famous woman, selling.
+She had a little tea shop.
 And she sold these little cookies, little tea cakes.
 And tea cakes, the name of these tea cakes also is a kind of pun.
 Besides meaning tea cake, it means something like mind refresher.
-And Tuck's son said, can I have some of these, some of your tea cakes, some of your mind refreshers?
+And Duk San said, can I have some of these, some of your tea cakes, some of your mind refreshers?
 She said, what are you carrying on your back there?

 [21:22]

-He said, well, I'm a very famous scholar of the time of sutra, and I have, these are my commentaries.
+He said, well, I'm a very famous scholar of the Diamond Sutra.
+These are my commentaries.
 And she says, well, you can have some of my tea cakes, but first I want to ask you a question.
 And if you can answer my question, I'll give you, you can have the tea cakes.
-And if not, you'll have to go on your way."
-And he was a little surprised.
-He says, with what, since you know so much about the Diamond Sutra, when you eat these tea cakes, with what mind will you eat them?
+And if not...
+You'll have to go on your way.
+It was a little surprise.
+She says, since you know so much about the Diamond Sutra, when you eat these tea cakes, with what mind will you eat them?
 Past mind, present mind, or future mind?
-And he was completely stunned. and couldn't answer.
+And he was completely stunned and couldn't answer.
 You know, the Diamond Sutra, a famous passage in the Diamond Sutra says, past mind, future mind, and present mind cannot be grasped.

 [22:27]

-So for Togsang, this was a big blow. written, was so famous and arrogant about his, famous for his commentary and arrogant about his understanding, and he couldn't even answer this lady's question.
-So he said, there must be somebody around here in this area who's a teaching these people something.
+So for Toksan, this was a big blow.
+Here he'd written, he was so famous and arrogant about his, famous for his commentary and arrogant about his understanding, and he couldn't even answer this lady's question.
+So he said, there must be somebody around here in this area who's teaching these people something.
 So he said, is there some Zen master around here?
-And she said, well, about five miles from here is Lungtang, Ryutang.
-Ryutang, the name Ryutang means dragon pond or dragon pool.
-So, he says, I'll go visit him.
-So, defeated as he was, he went over to meet Lungtan, and I went, Ryutan.
+And she said, well, about five miles from here is Lungtan, Ryutan.
+Ryutan, the name Ryutan means dragon pond or dragon pool.
+So he says, I'll go visit him.
+So defeated as he was, he went over to meet Lungtan and Ryutan.

 [23:36]

-Lungtan is a Chinese name.
+Lungtan is Chinese name.
 And when he got to Ryutan, he says, are you Ryutan?
 He said, yes, I am.
 Ryutan said, yes, I am.
 He says, then Tokusan says, I don't see any dragon pond.
-I don't see any dragon or any deep pond."
-And Ryutang said, you see perfectly with your eyes.
-This statement, you see perfectly, just as you see. is very good actually, very good statement.
-Here's this little old man with nothing special about him.
-His name is Dragon, Deep Dragon Palm.
+I don't see any dragon or any deep pond.
+And Tok San said, I mean, Ryutan said, you see perfectly with your eyes.
+This statement, you see perfectly just as you see. is very good, actually, very good statement.
+You know, here's this little old man with nothing special about him.
+His name is Dragon, Deep Dragon Pond.
 But yet he's just this little old man with nothing special about him at all.

 [24:42]

 Just very plain.
 No, nothing shining out.
-And Tokusan at that point becomes impressed with him.
+And Tokusan is very, at that point becomes impressed with him.
 And he says, can I stay here?
 And Ryutan says, yes, you can stay here.
 And so they talk all night about Buddhism.
-And Tokusan really gets a lot of respect for Ryutan.
-And then it gets late and Tokusan gets up to leave and to go to his room.
-And he lifts up the blind and he sees that it's dark outside.
-He says to Ryutan, do you have a light so I can see my way back to my room?
+And Tokusan really becomes, gets a lot of respect for Ryutan.
+And then it gets late, and Tokusan gets up to leave and to go to his room.
+And he lifts up the blind.
+He sees that it's dark outside.
+He says to Ryutai, do you have a light so I can see my way back to my room?

 [25:48]

-And Ryutan says, yes, and he lights a lantern for him, a kind of paper light, actually, and he hands it to Tokusan.
-And as soon as he hands it to Tokusan, he blows it out, and everything's pitch dark.
+And Ryutan says, yes.
+And he lights a lantern, a kind of paper light, actually.
+And he hands it to Tokusan.
+And as soon as he hands it to Tokusan, he blows it out.
+And everything's pitch dark.
 And at that point, Tokusan has this great realization.
 It's not his final realization, but it's really his turning point where he had some tremendous understanding.
 But after his tremendous understanding, he had to practice for 30 more years just to develop himself from that point of understanding.
-So we always admire someone like Ryuta and someone like Joshu who are just very plain in their way.
+So we always admire someone like Yutan and someone like Choshu, who are just very plain in their way.

 [27:11]

 How that helps the student?
 It doesn't help.
-Helps the student what?
-To do what? what it does for the student?
+It helps the student what to do what.
 Well, the main thing, you know, is that we need to know what and who we are.
 That's the main thing, is to know what and who we are.
 That's what our practice is about.
-It's like that's one side and then the other side is dropping off body and mind.
+It's like that's one side and the other side is dropping off body and mind.
 Same thing.
 Just different names for the same thing.
 You know, it's just a different name for the same thing.
 Dropping off body and mind means unmasking.

 [31:53]

+Yeah.
 And looking at how much you weigh and how tall you are.
 Same thing, just a different way of saying it.
 I don't like to use the same old terms all the time.
-When I look out of my eyes, they're perfectly circular, and I can't see my nose at all.
-Well, yeah, I guess I can.
+When I look out of my eyes, They're perfectly circular and I can't see my nose at all.
+Oh yeah.
 You can't see your teeth anyway.
 Even, I mean, as a thing to say, that's a very peculiar thing to say.
 Well, I think that's very, it's something we need to think about.

 [33:00]

-You know, the eyes, not only can't, you know, see down here, but the eyes can't see themselves.
-What's important?
+The eyes not only can't see down here, but the eyes can't see themselves.
+That's what's important.
 The eyes don't see themselves, so how do you know yourself?
-You know?
-You really...
 The eyes see, but they don't see themselves.
 Your eyes will never see each other.
 This eye will never see this eye.
 And both eyes will never see themselves.
-You can look in a mirror, but it's not the same thing. that's looking at a reflection of the eyes, but the eyes can never see themselves.
+You can look in a mirror, but it's not the same thing.
+That's looking at a reflection of the eyes.
+The eyes can never see themselves.
 So, you know, that's...
-We can only have an idea about our eyes, but yet we feel that our eyes are very close to us.
+We can only have an idea about our eyes.
+But yet, We feel that our eyes are very close to us.

 [35:27]